WSJ Executive MBA Rankings

 Instead of simply picking out the most highly-ranked schools that you could attend, determine which ones are best-suited to help you reach your specific goals.
 Admissions committees will recognize the connection, and they will appreciate the research that you've done.
 That work certainly doesn't eliminate the importance of a strong overall application, but it does give you an edge that many applicants won't have.

-About the author: Jeff Sackmann is a GMAT tutor based in New York City.
-He has created many resources for GMAT preparation, including the popular Total GMAT Math and Total GMAT Verbal, as well as 1,800 practice GMAT math questions.
+About the author: Jeff Sackmann has written many GMAT preparation books, including the popular Total GMAT Math, Total GMAT Verbal, and GMAT 111.
+He has also created explanations for problems in The Official Guide, as well as 1,800 practice GMAT math questions.

 Total GMAT Math